LeDoTruongAn/ceph-docker-compose/readme.md

 ## Special Thanks

 I would like to extend my heartfelt thanks to [Fatlan](https://github.com/fatlan) for his fantastic work on the original [Ceph-Docker-Compose](https://github.com/fatlan/Ceph-Docker-Compose) repository.
 This project builds upon his foundation, making it easier to configure and deploy Ceph clusters using Docker Compose.
-Their dedication and open-source contribution are greatly appreciated.
+His dedication and open-source contribution are greatly appreciated.

 ## License
 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).